dojot/docs/source/using-api-interface.rst

       }
     }

-Note that the template ID is 1 (line 27).
+Note that the template ID is 1 (line 35), if you have already created another template this id will be different.

 To create a template based on it, send the following request to dojot: